FaaSKeeper: Learning from Building Serverless Services with ZooKeeper as an Example: Evaluation

-\emph{Throughput.} Timed locks allow \toolname{} to conduct independent updates concurrently.
-We evaluate a pair of read and write operations, and compare our locks with a version without a safe parallelization.
+\textbf{Throughput.} Timed locks allow \toolname{} to conduct independent updates concurrently.
+We evaluate a pair of regular reads and writes, compare ing them against our locks with a safe parallelization.
 We measure the median throughput over a range of five seconds and vary the workload, as well as the number of processes sending requests.
-We use the \code{c4.2xlarge} VM as a client to support this multiprocessing benchmark (Fig.~\ref{fig:synchronization_primitives}).
+We use the \code{c4.2xlarge} VM as a client to support this multiprocessing benchmark (Figure~\ref{fig:synchronization_primitives}).
 Even though locks increase the latency of the update operation, the locked version still achieves up to 84\% efficiency when handling over 100 requests per second from ten clients concurrently.
-This result agrees with previous findings that DynamoDB scales up to thousands of transactions per second~\cite{10.1145/3342195.3387535}, and the throughput of serverless operations on DynamoDB is limited by Lambda's parallelism and not by storage scalability~\cite{258880}. \begin{summaryBox}{boxOliveGreen} Our synchronization primitives introduce a few milliseconds of overhead per operation and allow for parallel \toolname{} writes of up to 1200 requests per second. \end{summaryBox}
+This result agrees with previous findings that DynamoDB scales up to thousands of transactions per second~\cite{10.1145/3342195.3387535}, and the throughput of operations on DynamoDB is limited by Lambda's parallelism and not by storage scalability~\cite{258880}. \begin{summaryBox}{boxOliveGreen} Our synchronization primitives introduce a few milliseconds of overhead per operation and allow for parallel \toolname{} writes of up to 1200 requests per second. \end{summaryBox}

-\subsection{Serverless Queues}
+\subsubsection{Serverless Queues}

-Queues improve the pipelined writing process by batching requests and are necessary to provide ordering (Sec.~\ref{sec:faaskeeper_design_distributor}) AWS offers two cloud-native queues with pay-as-you-go billing and function invocation on new messages: SQS and DynamoDB Streams.
-For \toolname{}, we select a queue that adds minimal invocation overhead and allows to achieve sufficient throughput.
+Queues improve the writing process by batching requests and are necessary to provide ordering (Section~\ref{sec:faaskeeper_design_distributor}) AWS offers two cloud-native queues with pay-as-you-go billing and function invocation on new messages: SQS and DynamoDB Streams.
+For \toolname{}, we select a queue that adds the minimal invocation overhead and allows to achieve sufficient throughput.
 For SQS~\cite{awsSQS}, we enable the FIFO property that comes with the restriction of a maximum batch size of 10.
-We compare against the standard version to estimate the potential overheads of of small batch sizes.
-For AWS DynamoDB streams, we configure database sharding to guarantee that all new items in a table are processed in order~\cite{awsDynamoLambda}.
+We compare against the standard version to estimate the potential overhead of small batch sizes.
+For DynamoDB streams, we configure database sharding to guarantee that all items in a table are processed in order~\cite{awsDynamoLambda}.
 We restrict the function's concurrency to permit only one instance at a time.